Bloodborne: Sales

 Bloodborne sold 152,567 physical retail units within the first week of release in Japan, ranking first place within the Japanese software sales charts for that particular week.
 Bloodborne debuted at number two in the United Kingdom software retail chart, behind Battlefield Hardline by 22,500 units.
 In the United States, Bloodborne was the second best-selling software in March, despite being released at the end of the month.

 By April 2015, Bloodborne had sold over one million units, and by September 2015, the game had over two million units sold.
 Soon after release, Sony stated that the game's sales exceeded their expectations.
 By February 2022, the game had sold 7.46 million units.
+By November 2025, the game sold 9.3 million units.

 Awards

 Bloodborne was awarded the 2015 Game of the Year by several video game review sites, including GameTrailers, Eurogamer, Destructoid, and Edge, along with being awarded the "2015 PlayStation 4 Game of the Year" by IGN.
 In 2015, Edge rated it the fourth greatest video game of all time.
 A 2023 poll conducted by GQ which surveyed a team of video game journalists across the industry ranked Bloodborne as the fourth best video game of all time.